Exawind/openturbine/docs/sphinx/user/spring_mass.rst

         std::array{0.,   0.,   0.,   0.,      0.,      inertia},
     };

-A Model is OpenTurbine's low level interface for specifying elements, nodes, constraints, and their connectivities.
+A Model is Kynema's low level interface for specifying elements, nodes, constraints, and their connectivities.
-One everything has been specified, we will use model to create OpenTurbine's fundamental data structures and advance the problem in time.
+One everything has been specified, we will use model to create Kynema's fundamental data structures and advance the problem in time.

 .. code-block:: cpp

-    auto model = openturbine::Model();
+    auto model = kynema::Model();

 To add a node, we call the AddNode method on Model, which creates a NodeBuilder object.
 This factory lets us string together function calls to specify the initial position, velocity, and acceleration in a human readable fashion.